zng-ui/zng/TODO/_current.md

 * Fix app exit request not causing window close requests, just closes everything.
-* Move window commands to core.
+* Add focus commands visualization to focus example.
-* Re-implement focus navigation using commands.
+    - Background text for each that indicates when the command is enabled?
+    - Implement `FocusNavAction` to properly toggle the commands.

 * Layout context viewport.
     - The image example tries to do this manually, but there is some flickering due to Px rounding on the scroll vs on the offset.